Sausage Orzo Bake (Dump-&-Bake w/ Butternut Squash!)

 – Emilia

-Butternut Squash + Orzo Pasta is the Perfect Cozy, One-Pan Dinner!
+Sausage Orzo Casserole is the Perfect One-Pan Dinner!

 Say hello to my new go-to one-pan, dump-and-bake dinner!
-I created this recipe because I wanted a warm, fall-ish meal that could fit easily into Tuesday night chaos, while also looking stunning on a holiday table; all with no separate pans, and no babysitting the stove.
+I created this recipe because I wanted a casserole-style dinner that easily fits into Tuesday night chaos, while also looking stunning on the table; all with no separate pans, and no babysitting the stove.

 The true beauty of this one is that it’s made in all one pan with no pre-cooking (you know I love that!) with caramelized roasted squash, crumbled sausage, tender orzo, and that hit of garlicky Boursin that perfectly melts into every bite.
 It’s exactly the kind of thing I pull together when I want real dinner flavor with barely any dishes, and that I know everyone will actually eat.

-Welcome to My Kitchen – Let’s Make a Butternut Squash Casserole!
+Welcome to My Kitchen – Let’s Make Sausage Orzo Casserole!

 - When I tested this, I found that using pre-cubed squash made prep faster, but I always double-check for any super big pieces and cut them smaller if necessary for even cooking.